honestbleeps/Reddit-Enhancement-Suite/CONTRIBUTING.md

 Thinking about contributing to RES?
 Awesome!
 We just ask that you follow a few simple guidelines:

-1. RES has grown quite large, so we do have to pick and choose what features we should add.
-Code bloat is always a concern, and RES is already rather hefty.
-If you're unsure if your feature would appeal to a wide audience, please post about it on [/r/Enhancement](https://www.reddit.com/r/Enhancement/) or [contact @honestbleeps](https://www.reddit.com/message/compose/?to=honestbleeps) directly to ask.
+1. RES has grown quite large, so we have carefully choose what features we should add to avoid maintenance burden and code bloat.
+If you're unsure if your feature would appeal to a wide audience, please post about it on [/r/Enhancement](https://www.reddit.com/r/Enhancement/).

 1. There are a few features we have made a conscious choice not to add to RES, so make sure whatever you'd like to contribute [isn't on that list](https://www.reddit.com/r/Enhancement/wiki/rejectedfeaturerequests).

 1. To build the extension, see [Building development versions of the extension](#building-development-versions-of-the-extension).

-1. If you're adding new modules or hosts, see [Adding new files](#adding-new-files).
+1. To add new modules or hosts, see [Adding new files](#adding-new-files).

-1. Code style is enforced with ESLint and sass-lint.
-To check code style and autofix common errors, see [Lint and test commands](#lint-and-test-commands).
+1. To check code style and autofix some formatting errors, see [Lint and test commands](#lint-and-test-commands).

-## Project structure

-#### Top level files and folders

-  - `.github/`: Github templates
-  - `build/`: Files handling automated browser deployments
-  - `changelog/`: Release changelogs
-  - `chrome/`: Chrome-specific RES files
-  - `dist/`: build output
-  - `edge/`: Microsoft Edge-specific RES files
-  - `examples/`: example code for new hosts/modules
-  - `firefox/`: Firefox-specific RES files
-  - `images/`: Images for RES logo and CSS icons
-  - `lib/`: all RES code
-  - `lib/core/`: core RES code
-  - `lib/css/`: RES css
-  - `lib/environment/`: RES environment code
-  - `lib/images/`: RES images
-  - `lib/modules/`: RES modules
-  - `lib/templates/`: RES templates
-  - `lib/utils/`: RES utilities
-  - `lib/vendor/`: RES vendor libraries (old libs not on npm)
-  - `lib/**/__tests__`: unit tests
-  - `locales`: RES i18n translations
-  - `tests/`: integration tests
-  - `utils/`: Misc RES utilities
-  - `package.json`: package info, dependencies
-  - `webpack.config.babel.js`: build script

-##### Chrome (`chrome/`)

-  - `background.entry.js`: the "background page" for RES, necessary for Chrome extensions
-  - `environment.js`: specific environment settings for Chrome
-  - `manifest.json`: the project manifest
-  - `options.html`: options page for chrome extensions

-##### Microsoft Edge (`edge/`)

-  - `edge.entry.js`: shim to allow chrome extension code usage
-  - `environment.js`: Edge-specific overrides of the Chrome environment
-  - `manifest.json`: the project manifest

-##### Firefox (`firefox/`)

-  - `background.entry.js`: the "background page" for RES, necessary for Firefox extensions
-  - `environment.js`: specific environment settings for Firefox
-  - `package.json`: the project manifest for the Firefox add-on

 ## Building development versions of the extension